Simo3ds/Nexus3DS-ITA/README.md

 ## Roadmap

-There are still a lot more features and consolidation planned for Luma3DS!
-Here is a list of what is currently in store:
+There are still a lot more features and consolidation planned for the original Luma3DS!
+Here is a list of what is currently in store for the upstream project:

 * Full reimplementation of `TwlBg` and `AgbBg`.
 This will allow much better, and more configurable, upscaling for top screen in DS and GBA games (except on Old 2DS).
 This is currently being developed privately in C++23 (no ETA).
 While this is quite a difficult endeavor as this requires rewriting the entire driver stack in semi-bare-metal (limited kernel with no IPC), this is the most critical feature for Luma3DS to have and will make driver sysmodule reimpelementation trivial
 * Reimplementation of `Process9` for `TWL_FIRM` and `AGB_FIRM` to allow for more features in DS and GBA compatibility mode (ones that require file access)